galafis/high-frequency-trading-analytics/README.md

 ## 🤝 Contribution | Contribuição

-### 🇺🇸 English

 Contributions are welcome!
 Please follow the contribution guidelines for this project.

-### 🇧🇷 Português

-Contribuições são bem-vindas!
-Por favor, siga as diretrizes de contribuição para este projeto.
+Feel free to open an issue or submit a pull request.

 ---

 ## 📄 License | Licença

-### 🇺🇸 English

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.

-### 🇧🇷 Português

-Este projeto está licenciado sob a licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.

 ---